MariaCTocora/Transcriptomics-Amazonian-plant-ant/DTU_analysis/README.md

 ### You can change the idx value to check for different genes.
 ```
 ![alt text](https://github.com/mariatocora/Transcriptomic-analysis-ant-plant/blob/main/DTU_analysis/README_figures/g7229_DTU.png)

-#_Figure 1.
-Estimated transcript proportions for one of the significant genes (g7229).
+## Figure 1.
+Estimated transcript proportions for one of the significant genes (g7229)

 ### stageR following DRIMSeq Analysis
 The stage-wise analysis has been adopted from (Heller et al. 2009) and consists of a screening stage and a confirmation stage.
 In the screening stage, genes are screened by calculating p-values that aggregate evidence across the different hypotheses of interest for the gene.
 The screening p-values are then adjusted for FDR control after which significance of the screening hypothesis is assessed.
 In the confirmation stage, only genes passing the screening stage are considered for analysis.